 The current wreckfish ITQ program operates via paperbased logbook and paper coupons.
-Moving to an electronic ITQ system is an administrative action that would streamline an already existing program and would not directly affect the physical or biological environment but may have an indirect effect.
-There may be positive indirect biological effects because the electronic system may be more efficient for both fishermen and managers and would allow for better tracking of catch and allocation.
-The wreckfish fishery has not exceeded their ACL since the inception of the
+Moving to an electronic ITQ system is an administrative action that would streamline an already existing program and would not directly affect the physical or biological environment.
+There may be positive indirect biological effects, however, because the electronic system may be more efficient for both fishermen and managers and would allow for better tracking of catch and allocation.
+The commercial sector has not exceeded its ACL since the inception of the paper based ITQ